 The Commemoration of the First Ecumenical Council has been celebrated by the Church of Christ from ancient times.
 The Lord Jesus Christ left the Church a great promise, “I will build My Church, and the gates of hell shall not prevail against it” (Mt.
 16:18).
 Although the Church of Christ on earth will pass through difficult struggles with the Enemy of salvation, it will emerge victorious.
-The holy martyrs bore witness to the truth of the Savior’s words, enduring suffering and death for confessing Christ, but the persecutor’s sword is shattered by the Cross of Christ.
+The holy martyrs bore witness to the truth of the Saviour’s words, enduring suffering and death for confessing Christ, but the persecutor’s sword is shattered by the Cross of Christ.

 A local Council, convened with Patriarch Alexander of Alexandria presiding, condemned the false teachings of Arius.
 However, Arius would not submit to the authority of the Church.
 He wrote to many bishops, denouncing the decrees of the local Council.
 He spread his false teaching throughout the East, receiving support from certain Eastern bishops.